WorldCereal developed an efficient, agile and robust EO based system for timely global crop monitoring at field scale.

 By focusing on maize and wheat during the system demonstration, WorldCereal aims to contribute to the global food security challenge as together with rice, these crops form the world’s most widely cultivated species, accounting for an estimated 42.5 percent of the world’s food calorie supply (FAO).

 A FIRST SEASONALLY UPDATED GLOBAL ANNUAL CROPLAND MAP AT 10 M RESOLUTION

-The project will consist out of two major phases; Phase 1 is dedicated toward the development of the system, benchmarking of the algorithms, setting up collaboration for in situ data collection, gathering data and data curation.
-The system will be tested for 5 countries on three different continents, covering about 1.5 million km².
+The project consisted out of two major phases; Phase 1 was dedicated toward the development of the system, benchmarking of the algorithms, setting up collaboration for in situ data collection, gathering data and data curation.
+The system was tested for 5 countries on three different continents, covering about 1.5 million km².

-Phase 2 is dedicated toward production of the global maps, evaluating the products on both accuracy and utility and showcasing the products.
+Phase 2 was dedicated toward production of the global maps, evaluating the products on both accuracy and utility and showcasing the products.

 Cropland, a complex land use type to map